Sustainability & CSR > Sustainability Strategy >

 • Using native plants in landscaping

 In managing our waste, we embrace the 5Rs waste management hierarchy – Reduce, Reuse, Recycle, Refuse and Remind.
 The 5Rs approach helps us to steer towards minimising resource use and maximising resource recovery.
+We generate various types of waste and have invested efforts to segregate them for recycling.
+All unrecycled waste is collected by the municipal waste collector and sent to the landfill.
 As we are primarily a service business, we do not produce material amounts of hazardous waste or significant packaging waste.
-At the minimum, we comply with Cambodia’s law on waste management, namely the Sub-decree on Solid Waste Managemeant.
+We comply with Cambodia’s law on waste management, namely the Sub-decree on Solid Waste Management.

 Cooking oil